tchwork/debug-bundle/Dumping-PHP-Data-en.md

 * being human readable,
 * being computer readable,
-* being faithful in the case of complex variables (recursive objects or resources e.g.)
+* being accurate in the case of complex variables (recursive objects or resources e.g.)

-For the purpose of debugging, the preferred representation is obviously human readable and should remain as faithful as possible.
+For the purpose of debugging, the preferred representation is obviously human readable and should remain as accurate as possible.

 During development, it is common in PHP to display errors and intermediate variables in the middle of the page on which we work.
 However, this practice is